obrien66/colour-cursive/README.md

 I like colours (specifically [chalk](https://www.npmjs.com/package/chalk)) but I hate all the typing I have to do for it to work.
-Also I really wanted to learn how to make packages and this seems like a fun way to do that.
+I am working on this often and publishing a lot so make sure you update often.
+Leave an [issue](https://github.com/obrien66/colour-cursive/issues) if theres an issue or if you want me to add something.
+[Pull requests](https://github.com/obrien66/colour-cursive/pulls) are also welcome.

 ```js
 var cc = require("colour-cursive");